IDCI-Consulting/SimpleScheduleBundle/README.md

     php app/console doctrine:schema:update --force

-Add the following lines in you routing.yml to use the default admin interfaces provide with this bundle.
+Add the following lines in you routing.yml:

+For the query interfaces:

     idci_simple_schedule:
         resource: "@IDCISimpleScheduleBundle/Controller/QueryController.php"
+        type:     annotation

+To use the admin provided with the bundle:

+#    idci_simple_schedule:
+#        resource: "@IDCISimpleScheduleBundle/Controller/QueryController.php"
-        type:     annotations
+#        type:     annotation
-        prefix:   /query